teamelove/Tutorial/README.md

 # Tutorial
-This is a training session
+This is a training session one